 Transitioning: Think about the potential for future transitions.
 If a senior starts in independent living but requires more care over time, it may be beneficial to choose a community that offers both options on the same campus.

 Independent living and assisted living are two distinctive approaches to senior care, each tailored to meet the unique needs of aging individuals.
 The decision between these senior care facilities should be made thoughtfully, considering factors such as health status, desired level of independence, social engagement, budget, and family support.
-Ultimately, both options aim to enhance the quality of life for seniors during their later years, ensuring they receive the appropriate level of care and support while maintaining their dignity and independence.
+Ultimately, both options aim to enhance the quality of life for older people aged 55 and older during their later years, ensuring they receive the appropriate level of care and support while maintaining their dignity and independence.
+If you are looking for assisted living in Escondido, California, look up Villa Bernardo.

 Read more about Senior Health Essentials